deankoch/wxArchive/README.md

 # wxArchive: a database of weather forecasts from RAP/RUC/GFS
+Dean Koch
-Dean Koch, updated May 19 2023
+**updated May 19 2023**

 ## Overview

-This R package collects 2-hourly data from the following (NOAA) forecast models:
+This R package collects 2-hourly data from the following NOAA forecast models:

 * Rapid Update Cycle (RUC) from 2005 to 2007 (26km resolution)
 * Rapid Refresh (RAP) from 2007 to present less 2 days (13km resolution)
 * Global Forecast System (GFS) from 10 days before present to 5 days ahead (28km resolution)

+The package handles downloads, model-fitting, and prediction automatically and produces outputs in convenient formats like netCDF, CSV and geoJSON.
+It can be scheduled to run daily in a docker container to produce an up-to-date, long-running, gap-less times series of your variables of interest.

+## Background

 The RAP/RUC GRIB source files cover all of North America, so the package crops them to an an area of interest (AOI) supplied by the user before saving a copy.
 GFS forecasts can be